vana-com/VRCs/VRCs/vrc-14.md

 This update establishes DLP tokens as first-class assets in the DataFi ecosystem, with market-driven price discovery that properly values data contributions while ensuring sufficient liquidity for both providers and consumers.

+## **Temporary Rewards Adjustment Until $1B TDVL**

+Based on key learnings from the initial implementation, a **temporary adjustment to the scoring system** is being introduced.

+**Until the ecosystem reaches $1B in Total Data Value Locked (TDVL), rewards will be distributed solely based on data access fees.** Token trading volume and unique data contributors will not be included in rewards calculation during this phase, and only 50% of the rewards pool will be distributed.
+Additional performance metrics which reward valuable data in the ecosystem may be introduced epoch by epoch.

+## **Living Rewards Framework**

+Performance metrics and weightings may change epoch by epoch to respond to ecosystem priorities.
+All changes will be transparently communicated.

 ## Motivation

 The current DLP reward system, while effective in the early phase of ecosystem development, has reached its natural evolution point and presents several limitations: